-At a glance, Google Ads automation sounds like a marketer’s productivity dream.
+At a glance, Google Ads automation sounds like a marketer’s best-kept secret to better productivity.

-Imagine less time glazing over bid adjustments or brainstorming endless negative keywords.
+Imagine less time spent poring over bid adjustments or brainstorming endless negative keywords.
 Game-changing, right?

-But that time saver can quickly turn into a marketing-budget drainer if mishandled.
+But that time-saving can quickly turn into marketing-budget draining if mishandled.

-As a top 3% digital marketing agency, we’re all onboard for automation.
-Yet, we recognize that merely automating isn’t the silver bullet for a seamless marketing strategy.
+As a top digital marketing agency according to Google, we’re on board with automation.
+However, we recognize that merely automating isn’t the silver bullet for a seamless marketing strategy.

-We caught up with Chloe Derse, HawkSEM’s team lead and paid-media extraordinaire, to discuss how brands can maximize ROI with Google Ads automation tools like:
+We caught up with Chloe Derse, a HawkSEM lead strategist and paid-media extraordinaire, to discuss how brands can maximize ROI with Google Ads automation tools like:

-Ready to make your Google ads campaign management seamless?
-Keep reading!
+Ready to make your Google Ads management seamless?
+Keep reading.

 What is Google Ads automation?